softwaredoug/searcharray/README.md

 ## Motivation

-Anytime I run an offline search relevance experiment, I have to standup a lot of systems.
-Something like Solr or Elasticsearch, maybe other services, components, vector databases, whatever.
+Why do we treat Lucene-based, and other lexical search systems, like a special snowflake in the data stack?
+Many ML practitioners reach for a vector search solution, then realize they need to sprinkle in some degree of traditional lexical matching for the best solution.
+Indeed, in search, [hybrid search] of different solutions has shown to be most performant.

-Imagine the drain to velocity this entails.
+Let's break down the esoteric mystique of these systems, and tame them, so they just behave like other parts of the data stack.

-This project creates a Pandas-centric way of creating and using a search index as just part of a Pandas array.
-In a sense, it simulates the functionality of the search engine, to allow anyone to prototype ideas, without external systems
+SearchArray creates a Pandas-centric way of creating and using a search index as just part of a Pandas array.
+In a sense, it builds a search engine in Pandas - to allow anyone to prototype ideas, without external systems.

-You can see examples at this [colab notebook](https://colab.research.google.com/drive/1w_Ajn5rHzcISKhdCuPhhVFav3zrvKWn1?usp=sharing)
+You can see a full end-to-end search relevance experiment in this [colab notebook](https://colab.research.google.com/drive/1w_Ajn5rHzcISKhdCuPhhVFav3zrvKWn1?usp=sharing)

 IE, take a dataframe that has a bunch of text, like movie title and overviews: